 June 23rd at Beak & Skiff Apple Orchards

 It’s hard to believe that an indie rock band of the caliber of X Ambassadors are performing at Beak & Skiff on June 23rd.
 However, Ithaca is the place of origination of the band.
-This is a return to home for the band, a return that is sure to bring a composed vibe like no other concert of the band.
+Being a return to home for the band, the upcoming concert is sure to bring a composed vibe like no other of the band.
 At this point, any person who owns a radio is familiar with some portion of the band’s

 Weird Al Yankovic

 July 11th at the Landmark Theatre

 Very few artists reach the same threshold as “Weird Al” Yankovic in his area of entertainment.
 From the early days of the 1980s to the current day, Weird Al has grown internationally infamous for his witty parodies of the most recognizable songs in the world.
 His influences stretch from Michael Jackson’s infectious “Beat It” on “Eat It” to Chamillionaire’s thuggish “Ridin’ Dirty” on “White and Nerdy.”
 In the thick of July, Weird Al will share his satirical productions with the citizens of Syracuse at the Landmark Theatre.
 July as a month is already regarded as one that represents the resting period of the year.
 Laughing yourself out of your own seat by attending a Weird Al concert is one way to fulfill the expectation of enjoyment of the month of July.